Racino forum scheduled for Friday

 Members of the Hastings League of Women Voters are holding an informational program on the proposed casino and horse race track.

-The program “Racino Proposed Second Time Around” will begin noon on Friday at the YWCA of Adams County at 2525 W. Second St. Suite 110.
+The program “Racino Proposed Second Time Around” will begin noon on Friday at the YWCA of Adams County, 2525 W. Second St. Suite 110.
 Attendees are encouraged to bring a brown bag lunch.

 Prairie Thunder Hastings LLC, along with West Fork Inc. and Gremco Inc., applied for a zoning change from agriculture to commercial business and a conditional use permit for an outdoor entertainment and recreation business on nearly 136 acres located northwest of the intersection of U.S. Highway 281 and 42nd Street.